1989 Chinese protests by region: Protests in South Central China

-Changsha
+Changsha长沙

 During a student demonstration on April 22, 1989, disorder occurred in Changsha when roughly 20 shops were looted resulting in the detention of 96 people.
 April 24 saw students putting up posters with anti-Deng Xiaoping slogans around universities in the city, including Hunan Normal University.
 A day later on April 25 the police arrested 138 people for violence including “beating, smashing, and robbing.”
 Later that night, with the broadcasting of the April 26 Editorial, new demonstrations broke out that would grow larger by April 27.

 Demonstrations continued in response to the poorly received Yuan Mu dialogue on April 29.
 By May 4, roughly 6,000 students in Changsha handed out letters to people asking for the support of farmers, workers, and entrepreneurs.

 Hunger strikes in Changsha are reported to have started as early as May 13.

 On May 19 students from Changsha University continued demonstrating and numbers from other colleges and high schools totaled the crowd between 20,000 and 30,000.
 Out of 300 students who were hunger striking, 26 fainted by midday and one student is reported to have tried committing suicide by banging his head against a wall.

 June 1 also saw another 300 students go to the government building and commence a hunger strike.
 Around 500 students would march towards the train station on June 4 when they heard about the military crackdown in Beijing.
 That night they stopped locomotives from moving and placed wreaths mourning the students killed in Beijing around the station.